-For additional security and to avoid potential security risks associated with files that may have originated from unsafe locations, in the Protected View most features are disabled.
+For additional security and to avoid potential security risks associated with files that may have originated from unsafe locations, use the Protected View mode.
+In the Protected View mode, most features are disabled.
 You can view the PDF, but not do much else.

 To modify when the Protected View is used, do the following:

 - In the Categories list on the left, select Security (Enhanced).

 - In the Sandbox Protections area, select an option for Protected View:

 You can add specific files, folders, and hosts to privileged locations to selectively trust PDF files, and bypass the security restrictions.

 Open the Preferences dialog box, select the Security (Enhanced) category, and under the Privileged Locations, do the following:

 - To trust all documents with a valid security certificate, select Automatically Trust Documents With Valid Certification.

 - To trust any sites you already trust in Internet Explorer, select Automatically Trust Sites From My Win OS Security Zones.